Health Professions

 Why Pursue Health Professions?

 Healthcare practitioners are needed in the United States and throughout the world to address the needs of those suffering from illness and disease and promote health and wellness to all individuals.
-The Health Professions Program provides personalized advising and support services, encouraging students to be intentional and strategic toward the pursuit of a career in the health professions.
-Such practices help aid the development of character traits and demonstrate the compassionate heart of Christ to others enabling students to become leaders within healthcare fields, building the church and benefitting society worldwide.
-Ultimately, we aim to enhance your overall development and future success in a healthcare career.
+The Health Professions Program provides personalized advising, health career exploration and engagement opportunities that allow students to develop and demonstrate excellent character traits, leadership skills and the compassionate heart of Christ to others.
+Ultimately, we aim to encourage your holistic development and future success in a healthcare career.

 Why Pursue Health Professions at Wheaton?